The Franchise Forum

 Keep in mind that sharing your franchise business with one or more partners opens the door to potential complications.

-"It's really like a marriage," Jack says.
+"It's really like a marriage," Gloria says.
 "There are so many different things we take for granted when it comes to doing things a certain way.
 If you want to do things one way, and your partner wants to do them another way, that can cause friction."

-Jack recommends potential franchise partners discuss specific situations that are likely to arise before making a final decision.
+Gloria recommends potential franchise partners discuss specific situations that are likely to arise before making a final decision.

-"It's good to have the foresight to walk through different scenarios together to see how each person thinks they should be handled," he says.
+"It's good to have the foresight to walk through different scenarios together to see how each person thinks they should be handled," she says.
 "If you gain a partner and open a new location, that first six months is tough.
 What if at the end of six months things aren't coming together as quickly as you'd like?
 Where does the extra capital come from?
 Will one partner take out a loan on their home?
 Will the other partner expect them to do that?
 Will one cut and run while the other takes out more money to make it work?"

 "Determine how devoted you are to the franchise before signing."